 If you choose to travel after the program concludes, you do so at your own personal and financial risk.
 The international travel medical insurance provided by Temple University ends at the completion of the program and will not be available to students who decide to travel independently.

 As members of the Temple Japan community, students, faculty and staff share the responsibility for preventing the spread of COVID-19.
 Temple Japan's policies and protocols, as well as those of the Japanese Ministry of Health and Welfare, have been enacted to protect the health and safety of our communities.
 Noncompliance with these rules is a violation of Temple University’s Student Conduct Code.
 If you are found responsible for a violation of the Student Conduct Code, you could face serious sanctions, including dismissal from the program.
 Students dismissed from the program are responsible for the costs of their departure and will not receive any refunds for the costs of the program.

 As the sponsor of student visas, Temple Japan must pledge to take responsibility for students’ actions and could face severe consequences imposed by the Japanese government if any of its students fail to abide by the rules, especially rules related to entry or quarantine.
 Therefore, we want to emphasize how important it is for all students on the program to follow the instructions and rules prior to departure and while in Japan.

-Academic Continuity and Program Interruption
+Contingency Planning, Academic Continuity and Program Interruption

-Temple Japan courses are able to transition to remote learning if required due to the local COVID-19 situation during the semester.
+After the start of the program, Temple Japan courses are able to transition to remote learning if required due to the local COVID-19 situation during the semester.

 Our decision to run the program considers how the COVID-19 situation may evolve during the semester.
 While we do not anticipate asking students to depart the program early, Temple Japan has emergency plans in place to respond if the unexpected occurs.
 We advise all students to carefully review the change/cancellation policies before booking a flight so they are prepared if a change does occur.
 Temple University is unable to assist with costs of departing a program early.